 There are several car rental companies based at Strasbourg’s main station, so after exploring the cultural highlights of this charming, medieval city you can head further afield.
 On the border with Germany, make sure your contract covers both countries, to explore natural highlights such as the Vosges Mountains or the Black Forest, the latter only 60km away from Strasbourg.

-Tours and the Loire Valley
+Car hire at Tours train station and the Loire Valley

 Gateway to the Loire Valley, there are two main stations in Tours: Gare de Tours and Saint-Pierre-des-Corps, the latter being the main station for high-speed trains.
 There are car rental offices at or within a few minutes walking distance of both, so that you can head off into the myriad cultural and natural landscapes that this region is famous for.